goooooouwa/writings/_posts/career/2019-03-27-resume-2019-english.md

 Business Analyst at ThoughtWorks.
 7 years of total working experience, 4 years with ThoughtWorks.

-With a technical background and business mindset, I'm passionate about make digital products that users love.
+With a technical background and business mindset, I'm passionate about making digital products that users love.

 ## Working experience